TomFrankly/notion-helper/README.md

 This library is mainly built to help you create pages and blocks without writing so many nested objects and arrays by hand.

+**This library has been fully updated to support databases with multiple data sources.
+See the [2025-09-03 API version update details](https://developers.notion.com/docs/upgrade-guide-2025-09-03) to learn more about this change.**

 All functions and methods have [JSDoc](https://jsdoc.app/) markup to support IntelliSense.

 Check out the [library's website](https://notion-helper.framer.website/) for additional examples.